Sequential Bayesian parameter-state estimation in dynamical systems with noisy and incomplete observations via a variational framework: Numerical Experiments

 Let $\theta = (\alpha, \beta)$ denote the vector of unknown parameters.
 We assign $\theta$ a Gaussian prior $\mathcal{N}(0_2, I_{2\times2})$.
 The discrete-time dynamical model used by the learning agent is as follows:

-where the integer $k \geq 0$ represents the time instance, and each time step corresponds to a duration of $5\Delta t$.
-The function $\Phi$ is a low-fidelity, discrete-time approximation of the continuous dynamics in Equation~\eqref{eq:Lorentz_dynamics_ct}, obtained by applying the forward Euler method or RK4 over a time interval of length $5\Delta t$, with simulation time step $\Delta t$.
-We present the results of our method applying both the forward Euler method and RK4 method to computing the function $\Phi$, as detailed in Section~\ref{sec:correct_model} and Section~\ref{sec:wrong_model}.
+where the integer $k \geq 0$ represents the time instance, and each time step corresponds to a duration of $5\Delta t$, i.e., one learning step corresponds to $5$ simulation steps.
+The function $\Phi$ is a discrete-time approximation of the continuous-time dynamics in Equation~\eqref{eq:Lorentz_dynamics_ct}, obtained by applying the forward Euler method or RK4 over a time interval of length $5\Delta t$, with simulation time step $\Delta t$.
+We present the results of our method applying both the forward Euler method and RK4 method to obtain the function $\Phi$, as detailed in Section~\ref{sec:correct_model} and Section~\ref{sec:wrong_model}.
 The joint PF with $10^6$ particles collapses in this example due to the increasing dimensionality, and we therefore compare the performance of FBOVI with the joint UKF.